 We are committed to protecting public health and the environment.
 After discovering potential soil and groundwater impacts, we promptly removed materials to provide clean corridors to protect construction crews working in the area of NP Avenue.
-Currently, paved parking lots, streets and buildings seal most of the former plant site and area groundwater does not supply local drinking water.
-While these facts and data indicate there is no cause for concern for public exposure, we thought it was appropriate to further investigate site conditions.
+Paved parking lots, streets and buildings sealed most of the former plant site.
+Area groundwater does not supply local drinking water.
+While these facts and data indicated there was no cause for concern for current public exposure, it was appropriate and necessary to further investigate site conditions.

 During spring and summer of 2016, we performed an extensive investigation in the area of the former MPG site.
 The work was performed consistent with EPA guidance and under the oversight of the North Dakota Department of Health and city of Fargo.

-The results of the investigation verify that current conditions in the area of the former MGP site are considered safe and acceptable for the general public, according to EPA standards.
-Given the possibility that area conditions could change in the future and that utility and construction workers might encounter MGP materials when digging in the area, we plan to perform further remediation.
+The results of the investigation verified that conditions in the area of the former MGP site were considered safe and acceptable for the general public, according to EPA standards.
+Given the possibility that area conditions could change in the future and that utility and construction workers might encounter MGP materials when digging in the area, we proposed a plan to perform further remediation.
 The North Dakota Department of Health approved our remediation plan in early 2017.

 In order to complete the remediation, we purchased the 1960s-era apartment building located at 11 12th St. N. This is an area undergoing revitalization, and the city’s Renaissance Zone Development Plan goals call for the property to be cleared for redevelopment, making it an ideal time to remove the building.
 We also completed agreements with other property owners in the area to perform work on their properties as well.